Self-Delusional Class Identification: Voting in America Today

 And, I would add, you also gain some understanding of how it is that the current U.S. President got elected. ― Phil Friedman

-Author's Notes: This piece is not really a political statement ― although in a couple of places I do give in to the temptation to quip my personal dislike for the current POTUS.
+Author's Notes: This piece is not really a political statement ― although in a couple of places I do give in to the temptation to quip my personal dislike for the former-POTUS-now-seeking-re-election.
 Consequently, while you are more than welcome to post your comments and criticisms, please save us all a lot of time and potential aggravation by refraining from partisan diatribes.
-I will generally not answer them, except if you are particularly offensive, I may shoot back a biting retort or two.
+I will generally not answer them, except if you are particularly offensive, I may shoot back a devastating retort or two.

 Should you be curious about some of my other socio-philosophical writings, you're invited to take a look at the following: